Recently, I made it a point to ask anyone I meet what investment options they are interested in.

 While you try to decide, my advice remains, invest only in what you understand or seek expert advice

-Also, do an opportunity cost for the amount you want to invest in the stock market before you invest i.e. Can you earn better returns investing in something else?
+Also, do an opportunity cost for the amount you want to invest in the stock market before you invest i.e. Can you earn better returns investing in another asset class?

 The fundamental way to earn returns in the stock market remains buying low and selling high.
 If your stock broker can explain why a particular company will keep making profit, then go ahead and invest.